Plummer's Arctic Lodges - Northwest Territories

 Great Bear Lake Lodge

 Great Bear Lake Lodge accommodates up to 44 guests.
 The cabins accommodate up to eight guests and have a full bath, electric, oil, or wood heat, and 24-hour electricity.
-The main lodge features a tackle shop, a large dining room, and a lounge with a pool table, fireplace, fully stocked bar, and an onsite masseuse.
+The main lodge features a tackle shop, a large dining room, a lounge with a pool table, a fireplace, a fully stocked bar, and an onsite masseuse.
 The Lodge has a satellite phone, free Wi-Fi, and meeting facilities with audio and visual presentation equipment.
 A Red Seal chef prepares your meals.

-2024 Rate for Great Bear Lake Lodge:
+2026 Rate for Great Bear Lake Lodge:

 7-nights and 6.5-days guided fishing

-$7,495.00 per person + 5% GST.
+$7,995.00 per person + 5% GST.

 Getting Here: For Great Bear Lake Lodge, you'll take a 90-minute charter flight from Yellowknife mid-morning, arriving at Great Bear's private 5,600 ft. airstrip.
 You'll then take a three-minute boat ride to the Lodge.